 Subcabinet agency staff have considered financial impacts when developing the actions and timelines contained in this plan.
-(As an example of this analysis, see Appendix E.)
+(Appendix E has an example of this kind of analysis.)

 Some of the actions described in this plan can be accomplished within existing resources, but many will require changes in how resources are allocated and will likely require additional resources.
-As discussed in Overarching Strategy Two (page 17), the Olmstead Subcabinet will identify fiscal changes that are necessary to accomplish the work outlined in the plan.
-The subcabinet will work with other agencies and with legislative partners to identify funding solutions.
+As discussed in Overarching Strategy Two (page 25), the Olmstead Subcabinet will identify fiscal changes that are necessary to accomplish the work outlined in the plan.
+In keeping with Olmstead principles, the subcabinet will identify and request resources, and will continue to apply reasonable modifications to programs where necessary (without fundamentally altering the nature of the program or service).

+The subcabinet will work with other agencies and with legislators to identify funding solutions.
 The subcabinet will review strategies such as seeking expansion or amendment of Medicaid waivers, funding through federal grants and initiatives, legislation to allow flexibility in funding use, and legislative appropriation.
+If requested resources are not granted, the subcabinet will modify the Olmstead Plan.